-ESC STX iL, filename, col, row, width, height, aspect, border CR border, B for simple border, R for raised border or I for inset border style.
+ESC STX iL, filename, col, row, width, height, aspect, border CR

+Displays the image file filename at column col and row row.
+Height and width are optional; if specified (and not zero), the image is scaled to height rows and width columns.
+Otherwise, the original image size is used.
+If aspect is non-zero, the image aspect ratio is preserved (the specified width or height is reduced to preserve the aspect ration).
+Border is n for no border, n for simple border, n for raised border or n for inset border style.
 Image file types supported include BMP, JPEG, GIF, PCD, PCX, PICT, PNG, PSD, TARGA, TIFF, WBMP, XBM, XPM and Windows Metafile.
 Images are considered "protected" data; a "clear unprotected characters" command will not clear images from the terminal screen.